guettli/live-trace/README.rst

 Alternatives
 ============

 live-trace is a very simple script.
-I guess (never used it), this is a far better solution: https://github.com/uber/pyflame
+I guess (never used it), this is a far better solution: https://github.com/uber/pyflame (looks unmaintained).

 Or this one: https://github.com/benfred/py-spy